 5 >> Naive Bayes Algorithms for Data Science (NB)

 Naive Bayes is a simple but surprisingly powerful algorithm Algorithms for Data Science for predictive modeling.

-The model is comprised of two types of probabilities that can be calculated directly from your training data: 1) The probability of each class; and 2) The conditional probability for each class given each x value.
+The model is of two types of probabilities that calculates directly from your training data: 1) The probability of each class; and 2) The conditional probability for each class given each x value.
 Once calculated, the probability model can be used to make predictions for new data using Bayes Theorem.
 When your data is real-valued it is common to assume a Gaussian distribution (bell curve) so that you can easily estimate these probabilities.

 Naive Bayes is called naive because it assumes that each input variable is independent.
 This is a strong assumption and unrealistic for real data, nevertheless, the technique is very effective on a large range of complex problems.

 The KNN algorithm is very simple and very effective Algorithms for Data Science.
 The model representation for KNN is the entire training dataset.
 It is an iterative algorithm that groups similar data into clusters.
 It calculates the centroids of k clusters and assigns a data point to that cluster having least distance between its centroid and the data point.

 Predictions are for a new data point by searching through the entire training set for the K most similar instances.
 For regression problems, this might be the mean output variable, for classification problems this might be the mode class value.